 Re-opening a period

 You can call the RevertValuationPointToEstimate API to revert a Final VP to a status of Estimate.
-You may want to do this to report additional activity.
+You may want to do this in order to promote additional activity.

 Call the DeleteValuationPoint API to delete a VP (of any status) and start over.